CLASS DESCRIPTIONS

 SCENE STUDY

-Scene Study offers students the opportunity to move beyond class work and act in fully rehearsed scenes on stage.
-This class guides students as they gain a deeper grasp of the complexities of a scene by examining the dramatic elements of the material.
+This class guides students to a deeper grasp of the complexities of a scene by examining the dramatic elements of the material, as well as learning stage terminology/directions.

 IMPROVISATION